WalletConnect/WalletConnectSharp/README.md

 Tested and working in Unity 2020.1.14f1

-> :warning: **This is beta software**: This software is currently in beta and under development.
-Please proceed with caution, and open a new issue if you encounter a bug
+#### :warning: **This is beta software**: This software is currently in beta and under development.
+Please proceed with caution, and open a new issue if you encounter a bug :warning:

 ## Usage